zowe/docs-site/docs/user-guide/at-tls-configuration.md

 While the Zowe Server components do not handle TLS on its own with AT-TLS enabled, the API Mediation Layer (API ML) requires information about the server certificate that is defined in the AT-TLS rule.
 Ensure that the server certificates provided by the AT-TLS layer are trusted in the configured Zowe keyring.
 Ideally, AT-TLS should be configured with the same Zowe keyring.

-If there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, set the `zowe.zOSMF.scheme` property to `http`.

 :::note Notes

-- AT-TLS is supported in the API Cloud Gateway Mediation Layer component (SCGW) beginning with version 2.17.
-  - Support is partial.
-X.509 Client Certificates are not supported, if the AT-TLS rule is not in effect, the SCGW will allow unsecured connections.

 - As the API ML Gateway is a core component of API ML, other components that need to interact with the Gateway, such as Zowe ZLUX App Server, also require AT-TLS configuration.